SamplingNature/SamplingNature/workshops.md

 ![](images/IMG_8958.jpeg)

+## Washington, D.C. \| May 29-31, 2024 Washington, D.C

-## Sampling Nature for 'Omic Observatories in an AI World \| May 29-31, 2024 Washington, D.C
+**Theme:** Sampling Nature for 'Omic Observatories in an AI World - Examining what's next for sample management

 **Description:** The 4th in the Sampling Nature Workshop series was entitled "Sampling Nature for 'Omic Observatories in an AI World" and was a collaboration between Sampling Nature, iSamples, and Omic BON to explore how to reuse data and samples to improve biodiversity observations, combine them with other data types, and contribute to global models.
 Omic observations are tied to material samples, and tracking the metadata and context of those samples is critical to data quality and reuse.